fiedler-m/NLP_Sentiment_Analysis/README.md

 # NLP_Sentiment_Analysis
-Sentiment Analysis on the Tweet-verse
+Sentiment anaylsis on the tweet-verse